Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/TROUBLESHOOTING.md

 # Troubleshoot Azure Form Recognizer client library issues

-This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure Form Recognizer client library for Python.
+This troubleshooting guide contains instructions to diagnose frequently encountered issues while using the Azure Form Recognizer client library for Javascript.

 ## Table of Contents